by Arianna Etemadieh

 Likewise, after integrating with an email API, you can send patients specific messages, such as “it has been X months since your last check up”, along with three reasons why they should come in.

-When it comes to patient portals, patient engagement, and HIPAA compliant email API:
+When it comes to patient portals, patient engagement, and the Paubox Email API:

 - Patient portals are recommended to increase patient engagement